thequietlife/CTI-101/assets/writing like a journalist.md

 ## 🖊️ Threat Intel for Everyone: Writing Like A Journalist To Produce Clear, Concise Reports - Selena Larson

 **Notes from Selena Larson's SANS CTI Summit 2021 Presentation**
 _______

+## Summary
+* Have a TL;DR (too long; didn't read)
+* ELI5 (Explain Like I'm Five)
+* Conclusion of the report: Don't have new info or have the conclusion as the only place the info is simplified/broken down, easy to read

 ### Key elements of writing CTI reports